ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-Select the raster image you wish to georeference and place at least three georeferencer control points.
-Apply the transformation.
+Select the raster image you wish to georeference and place control point by selecting the icon next to the `Transformation Settings` and clicking on the raster image.
+The control points can be modified by clicking on the control point table and typing in new values.
+Once you are satified with your control points, apply the transformation by selecting `Start Transformation`.

 |